clas12brescia/LTCCefficiency/test_writetree/README.md

 root[2] treeHisto->Draw("Var")				//Draw the 1D-histogram of the variable "Var"
 root[3] treeHisto->Draw("Var2:Var1")	//Draw the 2D-histogram of the variables "Var1" (x) and "Var2" (y)
 ```
-For other details on TTree, see the[TTree class reference](https://root.cern.ch/doc/master/classTTree.html).
+For other details on TTree, see the [TTree class reference](https://root.cern.ch/doc/master/classTTree.html).

 ## Comments